franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 ---

-Another more comprehensive example can be found [here](https://scikit-learn.org/stable/tutorial/statistical_inference/index.html).
+A more comprehensive example of scikit-learn can be found [here](https://scikit-learn.org/stable/tutorial/statistical_inference/index.html).